jlimadev/aws-certification-cloud-practitioner-notes/notes/s3/README.md

 # 📝S3 - Simple Storage Service

 S3 stands to Simple Storage Service and it is one of the main services of AWS.
 This service is basically "Infinity Scaling" storage.
 Amazon S3 Console is a global console, that means that we can see all buckets in all regions, but the buckets itself, needs to be bound to a region.
+S3 is a key value based object storage service.
+S3 stores data in a flat non-hierarchical structure.

 - [S3 Use cases](#s3-use-cases)
 - [S3 Buckets](#s3-buckets)